UBC-MDS/programming-in-python-for-data-science/chapters/module3.md

 ---
-title: 'Module 3: Missing Values and Joining Dataframes'
+title: 'Module 3: Tidy Data and Joining Dataframes'
 description:
   'In this module you will learn about tidy data and how to transform your dataset into a tidy format.
 It will also focus on how to combine and stack multiple dataframes.'
 prev: /module2